anshuman-8/PotentGPT/README.md

 ### Probe 1.0

 ### Features
-- Search capabilities by accessing data from Google, Bing, Yelp, and more platforms.
+- Search capabilities by accessing data from Google, Bing, Yelp, Google local business.
 - Returns contact details in a well structured output.
 - Helps you find the right person to help you with your goals.